Second escaped Georgia inmate caught, two still at large | KRDO

 Law enforcement officers apprehended Marc Kerry Anderson, 25, at an apartment building in Atlanta on Friday.
 Anderson was being held on charges of aggravated assault, the Bibb County Sheriff’s Office previously said.

-Authorities also arrested 32-year-old Tymesha Timely for hindering Anderson’s capture, according to a news release from the sheriff’s office.
+Authorities also arrested 32-year-old Tymesha Timley for hindering Anderson’s capture, according to a news release from the sheriff’s office.

 Timely was transported to the Bibb County Detention Center and charged with aiding or permitting another to escape lawful custody or confinement and hindering the apprehension or punishment of a criminal, according to the release.